Updated YANG Module Revision Handling

 conform to the backwards-compatible module update rules

-defined in RFC-XXX, then the 'non-backwards-compatible'
+defined in RFC-XXXX, then the 'non-backwards-compatible'

 statement MUST be added as a substatement to the revision